Fire-Horse27/Modrinth-Collection-Downloader/README.md

 ## Arguments Explained

 - **collection**
   The Modrinth collection ID to download.
 This identifies the group of projects to fetch.
-To find this ID, navigate to the desired collection on the modrinth website and copy the unique ID located at the end of the URL: https://modrinth.com/collection/```J7JO9I99```
+To find this ID, navigate to the desired collection on the modrinth website and copy the unique ID located at the end of the URL (e.g. J7JO9I99 in https://modrinth.com/collection/J7JO9I99)

 - **version**
   The target Minecraft version (e.g., `1.21.8`).
 Used to filter compatible project versions.